peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 The process of formatting the 5,000 selected subjects for import into the Solar Fire astrology software is automated by the `src/prepare_sf_import.py` script.

 The script takes two files as input:
-*   `data/adb_filtered_5000.txt`: The clean list of 5,000 subjects from the previous step.
+*   `data/intermediate/adb_filtered_5000.txt`: The clean list of 5,000 subjects from the previous step.
-*   `data/country_codes.csv`: A lookup table to map location codes to full country names.
+*   `data/foundational_assets/country_codes.csv`: A lookup table to map location codes to full country names.

 It performs the following transformations for each subject:
 1.  **Parses Input**: It reads the subject's name, birth date, time, and chart URL from the filtered data file.
 2.  **Extracts Geographic Data**: It robustly parses the chart URL, extracting detailed geographic and time zone information from the complex `nd1` parameter.
 3.  **Calculates Time Zone**: It correctly interprets both standard (`h...`) and Local Mean Time (`m...`) ADB time zone codes to calculate the required `Zone Time` offset and `Zone Abbreviation`.
-4.  **Formats Fields**: It reformats the name from "Last, First" to "First Last" and the date to the `DD Month YYYY` format required by the import utility.
+4.  **Formats Fields**: It reformats the name from "Last, First" to "First Last" while removing double quotes and the date to the `DD Month YYYY` format required by the import utility.
 5.  **Assembles CQD Record**: It concatenates all processed fields into a final Comma Quote Delimited (CQD) record suitable for direct import into Solar Fire.

 The script's final output is `data/sources/sf_data_import.txt`, a text file containing the 5,000 records ready for direct import into Solar Fire.
 The example records below illustrate the transformation performed by the script: